apache/kafka/README.md

 only safe if the Scala library version is the same at compile time and runtime.
 Since we cannot guarantee this for all cases (for example, users may depend on the kafka jar for integration tests where they may include a scala library with a different version), we don't enable it by default.
 See https://www.lightbend.com/blog/scala-inliner-optimizer for more details.

-### Dependency Analysis ###

-The gradle [dependency debugging documentation](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) mentions using the `dependencies` or `dependencyInsight` tasks to debug dependencies for the root project or individual subprojects.

-Alternatively, use the `allDeps` or `allDepInsight` tasks for recursively iterating through all subprojects:

-    ./gradlew allDeps

-    ./gradlew allDepInsight --configuration runtimeClasspath --dependency com.fasterxml.jackson.core:jackson-databind

-These take the same arguments as the builtin variants.

 ### Running system tests ###